Samhain: Mystique, Tradition, Transformation

 Samhain is referred to as the Witches' New Year.

-Samhain has deep historical and cultural celtic roots.
+Samhain has deep historical and cultural celtic mythology.
 It is a time for honoring ancestors, connecting with the spirit world, and reflecting on the cycle of life, death, and rebirth.

 Detailed Timeline of the History of Samhain